A two day meeting of the Scottish Youth Parliament has been held in Erskine.

 Guest speakers including Assistant Chief Constable Maureen Brown from ACPOS (Association of Chief Police Officers), Renfrewshire Council leader Derek Mackay and MSP Nigel Don who sits on the Scottish Parliament’s justice committee all spoke to the MSYP’s.

-Renfrewshire Council leader Derek Mackay.
-“It was very encouraging to see the knowledge and commitment of the MSYP’s and their determination to make a difference to their communities as well as their own lives.”
+Renfrewshire Council leader Derek Mackay said: “It was very encouraging to see the knowledge and commitment of the MSYP’s and their determination to make a difference to their communities as well as their own lives.”

 “It’s very interesting on the chosen topic of Crime and Communities.
 Society often stereotypes young people as the perpetrators of crime.”